julioverissimo88/AndroidUIDetector/README.md

 # General info

-AndroidDetector is a library/API written in Java that can detect Android smells .
+AndroidDetector is a library/API written in Java that can detect Android smells.

+Empirical study: An Empirical Catalog of Code Smells for the Presentation Layer of Android Apps

 Currently, it supports the detection of the following smels: